‘The Young And The Restless’ Recap For Thursday: Kyle Learns His Fate

 — Young and Restless (@YandR_CBS) February 26, 2019

 Elsewhere, Kyle (Michael Mealor) enlisted Mariah’s (Camryn Grimes) help to get the word out about Lola’s (Sasha Calle) need for a living donor for her liver transplant.
-Kyle and Mariah went to the hospital, and Mariah told Lola’s story on GC Buzz and asked people to get tested to see if they’re a match.
+Kyle and Mariah went to the hospital, and Mariah told Lola’s story on GC Buzz.
+She asked people to get tested, in order to see if they’re a match.
 At first, Arturo (Jason Canela) was angry, but then he thanked Kyle for trying to help.
-Arturo relented and even allowed Kyle to visit Lola.
-Unfortunately, Kyle received the results of his test, and he learned he’s not a match for Lola.
+Arturo relented, and even allowed Kyle to visit Lola.
+Unfortunately, Kyle received the results of his test, and he learned that he’s not a match for Lola.